FreezingFruit/StudentManagementVueJs/README.md

 - **Register Students**: Allows student information to be registered with personal information and courses
 - **View Students**: Displays all registered students in an organized card View
 - **Edit Students**: Tap any student card to modify their information
-- **Delete Studetns**: Press and hold any card to delete their information
+- **Delete Students**: Press and hold any card to delete their information

 ### Search and Filter